CSC207-2022F-UofT/mcpm/README.md

 You can also keep configurations for later and improve them as you learn more about the plugin landscape.

 ```
+mcpm export # export to a url
-mcpm export plugins.txt # Export a list of all currently installed plugins into a file called plugins.txt.
+mcpm export file plugins.txt # Export a list of all currently installed plugins into a file called plugins.txt.
-mcpm import plugins.txt # Import (install) every plugin contained in the plugins.txt file.
+mcpm import file plugins.txt # Import (install) every plugin contained in the plugins.txt file.
 ```